naubiomech/TeensyNanoExoCode/Documentation/README.md

 ### Controller Structure
 The controllers have a primary call of calc_motor_cmd() that will calculate the torque command that will be sent to the motor.
 ```
-// Calculate the motor command
+//Calculate the motor command
 _joint_data->controller.setpoint = _controller->calc_motor_cmd();
 _motor->transaction(_joint_data->controller.setpoint / _joint_data->motor.gearing);
 ```
 Each controller can also have additionally private member functions that are called internally.

 The controllers will pull the parameters that they use from the ControllerData instance which can be accessed through the pointer in the controller using ```_controller_data->parameters```.
-This is shared between all controllers so it is important to change to the "stasis" controller prior to moving to a new controller.
+This is shared between all controllers so it is important to change to the "zero_torque" controller prior to moving to a new controller.
 The order of operations are:
-1. Change to stasis controller, commands the motor to 0 current and uses no parameters so it is safe when making big changes to parameters.
+1. Change to zero torque controller, commands the motor to 0 current and uses no parameters so it is safe when making big changes to parameters.
 2. Change parameters so they are what you want for the new controller.
 3. Change the controller pointer to use the new controller.
 This way you don't change a parameter for one controller to something like user mass when the current controller is interpreting that parameter as max torque.
 This should be handled in software so the user doesn't need to think about it, but is good to be aware of.

 ### Adding New Controllers